Let’s face it, you don’t have time to scroll through Netflix to find the next show you’re going to glue yourself to your couch (read: bed) for.

 Next in Fashion

 This show is about a horse who used to be a famous actor but is now washed up and a bit depressed.
-The premise doesn’t sound very interesting, but after watching this show, I think it’s relatable for many people, and I personally really like it.
-All the characters on this show are funny in their own way, and I think it’s definitely worth watching.
+The premise doesn’t sound very interesting, but it’s weirdly relatable for many people.

 We Bare Bears